Covering funeral costs: the difference between funeral plans and funeral insurance

-If you want to protect your family from rising funeral costs and make sure your funeral is paid for in full, then a funeral plan is the best option.
+If you want to protect your family from unexpected funeral costs and any uncertainty about your funeral wishes, then a funeral plan is the best option for you.

 The main difference between funeral insurance and a funeral plan is that you have no protection against rising funeral costs and your family may be left with a shortfall to pay if the lump cash sum doesn’t cover the entire bill.
 Other differences are that in some cases you may end up paying in more than what you get back depending on the type of cover and how long you live.

 Also, there is no claim period with a funeral plan, so your family can start to make funeral arrangements straight away.
 With any kind of insurance policy, your family will have to start a claim and wait for it to be paid.